aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/078_workload/010-deploy-workloads.md

 git push
 ```

-On the ArgoCD dashboard click on appofapps Application to see newly created workload applicationset.
+On the Argo CD dashboard click on appofapps Application to see newly created workload applicationset.

 ![appofapps-workload-applicationset](/static/images/appofapps-workload-applicationset.png)

 ### 3. Create webstore workload applicationset

-The Webstore Workload ApplicationSet automatically creates an ArgoCD Workload Application for any clusters that have the label `workload_webstore: 'true'`.
+The Webstore Workload ApplicationSet automatically creates an Argo CD Workload Application for any clusters that have the label `workload_webstore: 'true'`.
 It deploys label environment version of the workload application version.

 In this example, the Webstore ApplicationSet will deploy the `"hub"` version of the application to the hub-cluster.
 This is because: